How do I get to the start line?

 Pay parking is available alongside the north and south side part of the park on Stanley Park Drive.
 This is the closest you’re going to get to the event and would be very convenient.
 Should spaces alongside the park fill up, there is additional parking space just on the south side of the park at Ceperley Park.
 This is also paid parking which is enforced by the city.

 NOTE: Parking on Stanley Park Drive to the immediate side of the park will be unavailable.
-This space has been reserved for the food trucks that will service Sports Day which follows on from Pride Run.
+This space has been reserved for the food trucks that will service Picnic in the Park, which follows on from Pride Run.

 The bike trail which enters into Stanley Park actually crosses the start and finish line.
 Arrive on bike and there’s no way you could possibly miss us.
 When you arrive, leave your bike with our volunteers at the bike valet and bag check station.
 Bag and bike check are by donation and will be available throughout the entire day.